"Tech Papers" by panic

 Four cylinder long center branch header

-The Table below shows suggested pipe OD sizes for common four cylinder engines by displacement, rounded off to the nearest 1/16” increment.
+The Table below shows suggested pipe OD sizes for four cylinder engines by maximum displacement, rounded off to the nearest 1/16” increment.
+These sizes were developed by David Vizard, and are therefore empirical and practical (rather than calculated and theoretical), and should be used in preference to a size derived by formula.
 The pipe ID must, in all cases, be the same size or larger than the actual port ID - never smaller.
 Make no attempt to taper, radius or transition the exhaust port larger to match the primary pipe ID, as an abrupt “step” is the proper shape.

 Table 1: Four cylinder engine; size vs. exhaust pipe OD